Last updated: Aug 21 2013

 2. Creating your project

 For better control and understanding, it is recommended to start developing in an empty project.
-However, you can install a site with sample templates to explore and use for inspiration.
-The Episerver Visual Studio extension configured with NuGet packages provide a pre-configured website with CMS, and a Visual Studio project for development, to which you add the Commerce components through NuGet.
+However, you can install a sample site to explore and use for inspiration.
+The Episerver Visual Studio extension configured with NuGet packages provides a pre-configured website with CMS, and a Visual Studio project for development, to which you add the Commerce components through NuGet.

 Note: If you install a project outside the default location Documents\Visual Studio\Projects, ensure that the current user has write permission to the parent directory to which you are installing.
 SQL LocalDB does not respect the Administrators group.